AndreasOM/shader-crusher/README.md

 // code
 ```
 to keep certain identifiers untouched, e.g. uniforms that you need to resolve externaly.
-Keywords, built-in functions, and 'main' are automatically blacklisted.
+Keywords, built-in functions, and 'main' are automatically blocklisted.

 ## Embedded/Linked